 - The legislative context for emergency management, key agencies, and the Ministry's role within this framework.
 Read more

-- The National Health Emergency Plan provides overarching strategic direction for emergency management.
+- This plan provides overarching strategic direction for emergency management.
 It is supported by a number of guidance documents and action plans.
 Read more

-- Guidance for the health sector on pandemic planning and response, and information on illnesses including avian influenza and SARS (Severe Acute Respiratory Syndrome).
+- Guidance for the health sector on pandemic planning and response, and information on illnesses like avian influenza.
 Read more

 - Primary care is an essential service that is relied on by the community.
-Planning ahead for how to continue to provide services during any circumstance is essential; whether it be a disruption to a single practice or a wider-scale event that impacts on a whole region.
+It’s important to have a plan to keep providing services during an emergency.
 Read more

-- Emergency management resources for the health sector, including information for health workers on how to cope with stress and anxiety in an emergency situation.
+- Guidance for emergency response workers, health staff and volunteers on how to cope with stress and anxiety in an emergency situation.
 Read more

 - Publications relating to health emergency management and planning in New Zealand.
 Read more

-- New Zealand ShakeOut provides an opportunity for health and disability organisations to get better prepared for a major earthquake.
-Planning for this, including identifying the level of participation, should commence in advance of the nationwide earthquake drill at 9.26 am on 26th September 2012.
+- The 2012 New Zealand ShakeOut provided an opportunity for health and disability organisations to get better prepared for a major earthquake.
 Read more

 The Ministry of Civil Defence and Emergency Management website offers a range of publications and resources for the emergency management sector.